A Seventy Year Exile – Jeremiah 25

 “Do not I fill heaven and earth?”

 But what about my past?
-Am I doomed to an eternal judgement by the Lord because of the crimes I have committed?
+Am I doomed to an eternal judgment by the Lord because of the sins or crimes I have committed?

-The beauty of God includes a bounty of forgiveness and love for each one of us, no matter where we are or what we have done.
-Christ’s sacrifice on the cross is sufficient to wipe away all of our sins if we will humbly take them before Him.
-If we refuse to accept that Christ has forgiven all of our sin, we are implying that His sacrifice on the cross was not enough to get the job done.
+The beauty of God’s Spirit includes a bounty of forgiveness and love for each one of us, no matter where we are or what we have done.
+Christ’s sacrifice on the cross is sufficient to wipe away all of our sins, if we will humbly take them before Him to confess and repent of them.
+If we consider ourselves too evil or refuse to accept that Christ has forgiven all of our sins, we imply that His sacrifice on the cross was insufficient to get the job done.
 That is a false belief.

-9 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
-1 John 1:9 NIV
+If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
+1 John 1:9 (NIV)

-If we humbly and sincerely confess our sin and seek to turn away from our sinful acts, He will gladly wipe our slate clean and cover us with pure garments and a citizenship in heaven.
+If we humbly and sincerely confess our sin, and seek to turn away from our sinful acts, He will gladly wipe our slate clean and cover us with pure garments and citizenship in heaven.
 All He asks is that we try to do the next right thing, that we love others, and seek to forgive those who have harmed us.
-That is not always easy to do, but it is well worth the effort.
+That is not always easy to do, but it is well worth our best efforts.

 No one wants to be incarcerated.
-But for many, including the people of Judah at the time of their exile, it was the only way to slow them down from a lifestyle of death and introduce (or re-introduce) them to the life-giving care of a loving God.
-Whatever your situation today, may you enjoy His presence and peace and recognize His great love for you.
+But for many, including the people of Judah at the time of their exile, it was the only way to slow them down enough from a lifestyle of death so that they could realize their desperate situation and be preserved.
+It also provided a way to introduce (or re-introduce) them to the life-giving care of a loving God.

 Reflection

 What false gods am I clinging to today?
-These can be anything that draws our heart and devotion away from the Lord.
+These can be anything that draws our hearts, attentions, and devotion away from the Lord.

 We are all striving for something – what is it?
-Has an obsession to achieve something hardened our heart or crowded out room for the Lord?
+Has an obsession to achieve something of an earthly nature hardened our heart or crowded out any time or energy for our spirit to seek the Lord?

 Father God, I trust that whatever my situation is today, You are here, You love me, and You want the very best for my life.
 Thank You, Jesus, for dying on the cross to take away all of my sin.
 I humbly confess my wrongs and ask for Your help in forgiving those who have hurt me.
 Reveal to me the areas where I need to trust You more and to surrender my needs to Your care.
+Remove those things which separate me from You.
 In Jesus’ name we pray, Amen.